medplum/medplum/packages/docs/docs/app/bots.md

 Bots are an advanced Medplum feature that enable complex workflows.
 A **Medplum Bot** is a snippet of JavaScript code that can run on any resource change (create or update).
 This JavaScript code has access to a [**Medplum client**](/sdk) , which itself can invoke FHIR operations.

+**Medplum Bots** are run as [AWS Lambdas](https://aws.amazon.com/lambda/) and in heavily sandboxed environments.
+You can apply an [AccessPolicy](/access-control#access-policies) to the Bot if you want to further reduce the data it can read and write.

 Bots are disabled by default for accounts.
 Contact info@medplum.com if you'd like to learn more.

 ## Example uses